John Norquist: Senate

-In the Assembly, Norquist joined forces with emerging generation of legislators including James Moody (later a US representative) in opposing freeway expansion.
-Norquist was re-elected to three more terms in the Assembly before winning a seat in the Wisconsin Senate in 1982.
+Norquist won a seat in the Wisconsin Senate in 1982.
 While in the Senate, Norquist served on the powerful Joint Finance Committee and was recognized by Milwaukee Magazine as a leading legislator.
 He was re-elected to another term in the Senate in 1986 and served as Assistant Majority Leader in the 1985-1986 and 1987-1988 sessions.

 While serving in the Senate, Norquist also attended graduate school at the University of Wisconsin and earned his Master's in Public Administration in 1987.